lunardao/dao/README.md

 ### Grace Period

-The Grace period, which is 72h, is the time period during which members can Ragequit if the disagree with the result of a vote.
+The Grace period, which is 72h, is the time period during which members can Ragequit if they disagree with the result of a vote.
 At the end of the Grace Period, the proposal which has been voted on is processed by calling the processProposal function.
 It is the responsibility of Stewards to call this function.

 ### GuildKick